replicatedhq/replicated-docs/docs/reference/custom-resource-preflight.md

   </tr>
   <tr>
     <td>`collectorName`</td>
-    <td>Optionally, an analyzer can specify the `collectorName` property. </td>
+    <td>(Optional) An analyzer can specify the `collectorName` field.</td>
   </tr>
   <tr>
     <td>`exclude`</td>
-    <td>For analyzers that are optional, based on runtime available configuration, the conditional can be specified in the `exclude` property.
+    <td>(Optional) Based on the runtime available configuration, a conditional can be specified in the `exclude` field.
 This is useful for deployment techniques that allow templating for Replicated app manager and the optional Helm component.
 When this value is `true`, the analyzer is not included.</td>
   </tr>
   <tr>
     <td>`strict`</td>
-    <td>Optionally, an analyzer can be set to `strict: true` to prevent that particular analyzer must not .
+    <td>(Optional) An analyzer can be set to `strict: true` so that `fail` outcomes for that analyzer prevent the release from deploying until the vendor-specified requirements are met.
 When `exclude: true` is also specified, `exclude` overrides `strict` and the analyzer is not executed.</td>
   </tr>
 </table>